 The diversity and inclusion fellows support the College of Social Work’s mission of creating an inclusive learning and workplace environment.
 The DI fellows work in collaboration with the Associate Dean of Equity and Inclusion (ADEI) to create and enhance a culture of inclusive excellence among students, faculty, and staff within the College of Social Work (CSW) by engaging in activities and initiatives related to fostering a welcoming environment.
 This is in alignment with the Council on Social Work Education (CSWE) 2022 Educational Policy and Accreditation Standards (EPAS) which upholds and reinforces the enduring commitment of social work education to principles of anti-racism, diversity, equity, and inclusion.

 The Social Justice Innovation Initiative

 at the College of Social Work was made possible through a gift by longtime College supporter, Susan Cooper.
 The initiative offers a unique framework for understanding many of society’s most pressing issues around education, healthcare, and social justice.
 The initiative provides grants for students and faculty to creatively challenge social injustices in their communities.
-Read the announcement of the 2021 award winners.

 The Rainbow Collective is a student organization open to current students in the College of Social Work from all programs (BSSW, MSSW, DSW, Ph.D.) who are interested in advocating for the rights of people who identify as LGBTQ+ (Lesbian, Gay, Transgender, Queer, and all populations who are marginalized based on their gender identity, sexual orientation, and/or romantic orientation).
 The Rainbow Collective is an inclusive organization and welcomes participation by all supporters of its mission.